 MEDICAL RESEARCH.
 PRACTICAL ACTION.

 What sets Burnet apart from other institutions is its unique blend of medical research and public health expertise.
-Burnet is the only accredited medical research institute in Australia to also hold accreditation as a non-government organisation (NGO).
+Burnet is the only Australian medical research institute to also hold accreditation as a non-government organisation (NGO).

 Formative Years: Fairfield Hospital